singh-man/books/crackingTheCoding/17_hard.md

 Observe, though, that document 13 appeared twice in the hash table, document 15 appeared three times, and document 17 appeared once.
 We discarded that information.
 But can we use it instead?
 What does it indicate that some documents appeared multiple times and others didn't?

 Document 13 appeared twice because it has two elements (1 and 5) in common.
 Document 17 appeared once because it has only one element (1) in common.
 Document 15 appeared three times because it has three elements (1, 5, and 9) in common.
-This information  can actually directly give us the size of the inter­ section.
+This information  can actually directly give us the size of the intersection.

 We could go through each document, look up the items in the hash table, and then count how many times each document appears in each item's lists.
 There's a more direct way to do it.